-The Pensions Regulator in 2019 reported that 11% of defined benefit schemes are open to new members who join and can accumulate benefits (compared with 88% in 2001), 41% of the defined benefit schemes are closed to new members but existing members could accrue benefits and 48% of defined benefit schemes were closed to new members and existing members could not accrue future benefits (compared to 43% in 2016 and just 17% in 2010).
+The Pension Protection Fund in 2022 reported that only 1013 defined benefit schemes are open to new members to accrue benefits out of 6400 (15%).
+The Pensions Regulator in 2019 reported that the comparison was 88% in 2001, 41% of the defined benefit schemes are closed to new members but existing members could accrue benefits and 48% of defined benefit schemes were closed to new members and existing members could not accrue future benefits (compared to 43% in 2016 and just 17% in 2010).
 There are more than 6 times as many Public Sector members in Defined Benefit/Hybrid schemes compared to the private sector.